anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Whoever is happy will make others happy, too.
+Quote: When something is important enough, you do it even if the odds are not in your favor.

-By: Mark Twain
+By: Elon Musk